 Seattle’s University District has long been known as a locus for student-led protests, both for various causes and against various grievances.
-Some of these protest events have been large enough to at least temporarily shut down University Way Northeast — popularly also known as “The Ave” — one of the city’s major stretches of retail storefront property.
+Some of these protest events have been large enough to at least temporarily shut down University Way Northeast — popularly also known as “The Ave” — one of our city’s most lively stretches of retail storefront property.
 The first such major protest event in the U District, uncannily enough, was a protest against the U District business community — specifically, against its collective discriminatory stance towards Seattle’s counterculture, and the Seattle Police Department (SPD) harassment which, at the time, was aggressively enforcing such discrimination.

 Circa spring 1967, Seattle’s countercultural community had clearly established the U District as its geographical and spiritual home, and the consequential conflict between the fringies and the U District business community was already approaching a boiling point.
 At issue at the time was the latter’s recent attempts to expel fringies, homeless people, racial minorities, and other apparent undesirables from the neighborhood by means both superficially civil — such as lobbying Seattle City Hall and the UW administration — and more direct.
 The latter means included the aforementioned police harassment, which consisted of discretionary ticketing of jaywalkers, detainment and arresting of fringies for frivolous charges, and other, more brutal forms of harassment — all considered by its target group to be sanctioned, de facto if not de jure, by the University District Chamber of Commerce (UDCC).